-When it comes to professional treatment vs self-medication, both sides have pros and cons, and in this article we will help explain those.
+When it comes to professional treatment vs self-medication, both sides have pros and cons, and in this article, we will help explain those.

 If self-help books work for relationships, finances, career prospects, and the power of attraction, why can’t self-help replace addiction treatment?
 Self-help is particularly successful in relationships, finances, and career issues because the desire to share helpful tools and life-changing solutions with others is compelling.

 We live in a proactive society with infinite knowledge at the click of a mouse or a conversation with Siri.
 We are strides ahead of past generations, with enough innovation to make your head spin.
 We can spend time outdoors, go to a yoga class, practice self-care, and read all the information written by professionals about addiction.
-But yet the professional treatment vs self-medication arguement related to substance abuse disorders requires external professional help that involves detoxification, individual therapy, family therapy, aftercare and space to address physical dependency, trauma, broken connections, and the importance of long-term abstinence.
+But yet the professional treatment vs self-medication argument related to substance abuse disorders requires external professional help that involves detoxification, individual therapy, family therapy, aftercare and space to address physical dependency, trauma, broken connections, and the importance of long-term abstinence.
 Self-help can be used a preventative measure to avoid a substance abuse disorder, but once the individual is addicted, self-help is no longer a viable approach, and professional treatment should be sought out.

 Self-treatment and addiction